Award Winning Specialist Clinic

-Breast implants do not have an expiration date.
-They only need to be replaced in the very rare case in which they break or rupture, usually a result of the use of sub-standard implants or sub-standard surgery.
-This is not serious or a health risk, but may cause a change in shape or feel of the implant necessitating its removal.
+Breast implants do not have a fixed expiration date.
+They typically do not need to be replaced unless they break or rupture, which is an extremely rare occurrence and is usually associated with the use of substandard implants or poor surgical techniques.
+While a rupture is not a serious health risk, it may result in a change in the shape or texture of the implant, necessitating its removal.

-Cadogan Clinic has become a well-known provider of implant replacement services as our reputation as a trusted cosmetics provider has been enhanced following the PIP scandal that implicated so many of our competitors.
-It remains one of our most commonly performed procedures.
+The Cadogan Clinic has gained recognition for its implant replacement services, as our reputation as a trusted provider of cosmetic procedures has been strengthened in the aftermath of the PIP scandal that implicated many of our competitors.
+Implant replacement remains one of the most frequently performed procedures at our clinic.

 What can I do to get the best results for my breast augmentation?

-You should take part in minimum physical activity after your boob job.
-You should take one or two weeks off work, refrain from driving for one week, only resume restricted sexual activity after four weeks and avoid exercise, including the gym, for four to six weeks.
+After your procedure, it is advisable to limit physical activity to a minimum.
+Taking one to two weeks off work, refraining from driving for one week, and resuming restricted sexual activity after four weeks are recommended.
+Additionally, it is advisable to avoid exercise, including gym workouts, for a period of four to six weeks.

-It is also important that you protect your scars from sunlight for six weeks following surgery.
-After this time you may start moisturising and massaging your scars with a non-perfumed moisturiser.
-By doing this, it will help to soften and hydrate scar tissue.
+Protecting your scars from sunlight is also vital for a period of six weeks following the surgery.
+After this timeframe, you may start moisturising and massaging your scars with a non-perfumed moisturiser.
+This routine helps soften and hydrate scar tissue, promoting improved healing.

 What risks are associated with breast enlargement surgery?

 Breast enlargement surgery is a popular procedure and generally very safe.
 That said, as with all surgery, there are risks with breast enlargement surgery that you need to be aware of.

 The best means of mitigating risks is to ensure that your surgeon is properly qualified and highly experienced in breast enlargement surgery, and we ensure this is the case with all of our patients by only choosing to work with the very best surgeons.